-What size should your kitchen island be?
-Survey the size of your kitchen and determine how you’ll use the island to get the size right.
-If you have ample space, are an avid cook and plan to use the island as the food preparation epicenter, you’ll want a large island with a good amount of counter space and plenty of easy-to-access drawers and cabinets.
-Or, if you have a smaller kitchen and plan to use it occasionally, it’s possible a smaller cart with a few shelves will do the trick.
-Regardless, be sure that there is enough room to move comfortably around your island as well as pull out things like drawers or cupboards; the last thing you want is for it to cramp the space.
+To determine what size you might need, survey the size of your space and determine how you’ll use the island.
+If you have ample space, are an avid cook and plan to use it as the food preparation epicenter, you’ll want a large model with a good amount of counter space and plenty of easy-to-access drawers and cabinets.
+If you have a smaller space and plan to use it occasionally, it’s possible a smaller cart with a few shelves will do the trick.
+Regardless, be sure that there is enough room to move comfortably around your island and open drawers and cupboards — the last thing you want is for your new addition to cramp your space.